Rhiana/rhiana.github.io/about.md

     </div>
     <div class="description">
       <h3><a href="https://www.webdirections.org/about/" target="_blank">Web Directions Workshop</a></h3>
       <p>Won a workshop on how to present at a conference run by John Allsopp from Web Directions.
-Then spoke at a What do you know night. (link to slides here)</p>
+Then spoke at a <a href="/presentations/#a11y-wdyk-2015">What do you know night</a>.</p>
     </div>
   </div>
   <div class="grid">